decentraland/documentation/content/creator/sdk7/releases/migration-guide-to-beta.md

 ---

-Between the _Alpha_ version 7.0.5 and the _Beta_ version 7.1.0 of the `@dcl/sdk` framework there have been multiple breaking changes.
-A scene written using 7.0.5 will need some minor adjustments when migrated to 7.1.0.
+Between the _Alpha_ version 7.0.5 and the _Alpha_ version 7.0.6 of the `@dcl/sdk` framework there have been multiple breaking changes.
+A scene written using 7.0.5 will need some minor adjustments when migrated to 7.0.6.
 Below are the changes that need to be considered:

 - Component ids are now a string, instead of a number.
 Also when defining a component, the order of parameters has been reversed.
 Now the ID goes first, then the schema.